Grigori Rasputin: Healer to Alexei Nikolaevich

-Much of Rasputin's influence with the royal family stemmed from the belief by Alexandra and others that he had on several occasions eased the pain and stopped the bleeding of tsarevich Alexei, who suffered from hemophilia.
+Much of Rasputin's influence with the imperial family stemmed from the belief by Alexandra and others that he had, on several occasions, eased Alexei's pain and stopped his bleeding.
 According to historian Marc Ferro, the tsarina had a "passionate attachment" to Rasputin, believing he could heal her son's affliction.
 Harold Shukman wrote that Rasputin became "an indispensable member of the royal entourage".
-It is unclear when Rasputin first learned of Alexei's hemophilia, or when he first acted as a healer.
-He may have been aware of Alexei's condition as early as October 1906, and was summoned by Alexandra to pray for Alexei when he had an internal hemorrhage in the spring of 1907.
+It is unclear when Rasputin first learned of Alexei's haemophilia, or when he first acted as a healer.
+He may have been aware of Alexei's condition as early as October 1906, and was summoned by Alexandra to pray for the tsarevich when he had an internal hemorrhage in the spring of 1907.
 Alexei recovered the next morning.
-Rasputin had been rumored to be capable of faith-healing since his arrival in St. Petersburg, and the tsarina's friend Anna Vyrubova became convinced that Rasputin had miraculous powers shortly thereafter.
-Vyrubova would become one of Rasputin's most influential advocates.
+Alexandra's friend Anna Vyrubova became convinced that Rasputin had miraculous powers shortly thereafter and became one of his most influential advocates.

-In November 1906 Rasputin suddenly paid a visit to the Baratynsky family in Kazan and told them he could read people's minds.
-Olga Ilyin's description of Rasputin and his behavior in "Visits to the Imperial Court" is a small but no doubt valuable contribution to history.

-During the summer of 1912, Alexei developed a hemorrhage in his thigh and groin after a jolting carriage ride near the royal hunting grounds at Spala, which caused a large hematoma.
-In severe pain and delirious with fever, the Tsarevich appeared close to death.
+During the summer of 1912, Alexei developed a hemorrhage in his thigh and groin after a jolting carriage ride near the imperial hunting grounds at Spała, which caused a large hematoma.
+In severe pain and delirious with fever, the tsarevich appeared close to death.
 In desperation, Alexandra asked Vyrubova to send Rasputin (who was in Siberia) a telegram, asking him to pray for Alexei.
-Rasputin wrote back quickly, telling Alexandra that "God has seen your tears and heard your prayers.
+Rasputin wrote back quickly, telling the tsarina that "God has seen your tears and heard your prayers.
 Do not grieve.
 The Little One will not die.
 Do not allow the doctors to bother him too much."
-The next morning, Alexei's condition was unchanged, but Alexandra was encouraged by the message and regained some hope that Alexei would survive.
-Alexei's bleeding stopped the following day.
+The next morning, Alexei's condition was unchanged, but Alexandra was encouraged by the message and regained some hope that he would survive.
+His bleeding stopped the following day.
 Dr. S. P. Fedorov, one of the physicians who attended Alexei, admitted that "the recovery was wholly inexplicable from a medical point of view."
-Later, Dr. Fedorov admitted that Alexandra couldn't be blamed for seeing Rasputin as a miracle man: "Rasputin would come in, walk up to the patient, look at him, and spit.
-The bleeding would stop in no time....
+Later, Dr. Fedorov admitted that Alexandra could not be blamed for seeing Rasputin as a miracle man: "Rasputin would come in, walk up to the patient, look at him, and spit.
+The bleeding would stop in no time. ...
 How could the empress not trust Rasputin after that?"